dotnet/fsharp/DEVGUIDE.md

 Restart Visual Studio, it should now be running your freshly-built Visual F# IDE Tools with updated F# Interactive.

+### [Optional] Rapid deployment of incremental changes to Visual F# IDE Tools components

+For the brave, you can rapidly deploy incrementally updated versions of Visual F# IDE Tool components such as ``FSHarp.Editor.dll`` by copying them directly into the extension directory in your user AppData folder:

+    xcopy /y debug\net40\bin\FSharp.* "%USERPROFILE%\AppData\Local\Microsoft\VisualStudio\15.0_7c5620b7FSharpDev\Extensions\Microsoft.VisualFSharpTools\Visual F# Tools\15.4.1.9055"

+This gives a much tighter inner development loop than uninstalling/reinstalling the VSIX, as you do not have to restart VIsual Studio.
+Caveat emptor.

 ### [Optional] Clobber the F# SDK on the machine

 **Note:** Step #3 below will clobber the machine-wide installed F# SDK on your machine.
 This replaces the ``fsi.exe``/``fsiAnyCpu.exe`` used by Visual F# Interactive and the ``fsc.exe`` used by ``Microsoft.FSharp.targets``.
 Repairing Visual Studio 15 is currently the only way to revert this step.